pitchmuc/cjapy/docs/cja.md

   * n_results : OPTIONAL : Total number of results you want for that search.
 Default "inf" will return everything
   * output : OPTIONAL : DataFrame by default, can be "raw"

+* getProjects
+  Returns a list of project ID with their meta information attached to it.
+  Arguments:
+  * full : OPTIONAL : add all metadata attached to the project (default True)
+  * includeType : OPTIONAL : Include additional segments not owned by user. ("all" or "shared")
+  * filterByIds : OPTIONAL : Filter list to only include projects in the specified list (comma-delimited list of IDs)
+  * ownerId : OPTIONAL : Filter list to only include projects owned by the specified imsUserId
+  * limit : OPTIONAL : Number of results per request
+  * save : OPTIONAL : if you want to save the result
+  * output : OPTIONAL : the type of output to return "df" or "raw"

+* getProject
+  Return a specific project with its definition
+  Arguments:
+  * projectId : REQUIRED : a project ID to return

 ## Create methods

 The CJA API  provides some endpoint to create elements.